djpardis/djpardis.github.io/pod.md

     <img src="/files/pics/2021 giants.jpg" alt="2021 SF Giants" title="2021 SF Giants - 107 Wins" style="width: 100%; height: auto; display: block;">
 </div>

-Welcome to the [107 Wins](https://107wins.club) podcast, where I host conversations with friends about all aspects of business building.
+Welcome to the brand new [107 Wins](https://107wins.club) podcast, where we host conversations with friends about all aspects of business building.
 We explore tech trends, share best practices, and talk about learning new things in our ever-changing world.

 **Already scheduled for an upcoming episode?**